rollator3000/MS_omics/README.md

 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***

 ## Project description
-This project compares different methods to deal with blockwise missing data!
-In a dataset with blockwise missingness, for different folds *(collection of observations)* different features were collected - so basically, multiple training-sets *(not necessarily sharing features)* with the same response!
-In these settings classical imputation is only reliable if the different datasets are not too heterogenous & the set of covariates highly overlap!
+This project compares different adaptions of the RandomForest-Method to deal with blockwise missing data!
+A dataset with blockwise missingness, consists of different folds, where for each fold has different observed features - basically, it's like having different training-sets *(different observed features for each training-set)* for the same response! <br>
+In these settings imputation techniques are only reliable if the different datasets are not too heterogenous & the set of covariates highly overlap!
 As this is often not the case we try to incorporate the different features from the different folds/ training-sets into a single RandomForest!

 **Example:**
-Different hospitals do reseach regarding the same response *(e.g. Breast Cancer)*, but the different hospitals *(different folds)* do not necessarily collect the same features:
+Different hospitals do reseach regarding the same response *(e.g. Breast Cancer)*, but the different hospitals do not necessarily collect the same features - in this setting the data from the different hospitals can be seen as the data from different folds - where none of the folds have the exact same feature space!
 ```
 - Hospital_1: Clinical + RNA Data
 - Hospital_2: Clinical + CopyNumberVariation Data